 |Module 9: Action for Growth|

 Sharing the growth plan.
-During the final session of the 10,000 Small Businesses curriculum, participants will have the opportunity to present their growth plans and receive feedback from their business advisors and peers as they hone and prepare to implement their strategies.
-In this session we will discuss the role of external business advisors (e.g., mentors, consultants, advisory boards) and introduce the program’s alumni program.
+During the final session of the program curriculum, participants will have the opportunity to present their growth plans and receive feedback from their business advisors and peers as they hone and prepare to implement their strategies.
+In this session, we will discuss the role of external business advisors (e.g., mentors, consultants, advisory boards) and introduce the program’s alumni program.
 We will also revisit possible exit strategies and provide guidance on how to choose among and execute an exit strategy.